top of page

 Exclusion systematically removes you from the spaces and conversations where decisions are made.

-If isolation is about tearing down your reputation, exclusion is about cutting off your access, manifesting as:
+If isolation is about tearing down your reputation, exclusion is about cutting off your access entirely.
+It may manifest as:

-• Being left off meeting invites or email threads.
+• Being left off meeting invites and email threads.

 • Being assigned tasks that minimize your visibility or opportunities for impact.

-The discriminating party removes your seat at the table and as a result you can’t advocate for yourself, showcase your skills, or build meaningful connections.
-In the long-term this exclusion can erode your career trajectory even if it originally appeared to be on the fast-track to success.
+By quietly eliminating your presence, the discriminating party removes your seat at the table.
+As a result you have fewer opportunities to advocate for yourself, showcase your skills, or build meaningful connections.
+In the long-term this exclusion can derail even the most promising career trajectory.

-Following the same example above, as the new boss attacks the black man's reputation, she also 'forgets' to include him in important meetings and 'just doesn't think about him' when assigning a project that directly aligns to his skill set to another person on the team.
-Over time, the man has less and less opportunities to contribute or showcase his capabilities.
-As he becomes less visible on key projects, his peers also unknowingly contribute to the discrimination as they also leave him off of meetings and projects, mistakenly assuming he is either too busy or not interested in the work.
+Continuing the earlier example, as the new boss attacks the black man's reputation, she also 'forgets' to include him in important meetings and 'just doesn't think about him' when assigning a project that directly aligns to his skill set to another person on the team.
+Over time, his visibility declines and without realizing it, even his peers begin excluding him - mistakenly assuming he is either too busy or not interested in the work.

 Social isolation and exclusion often go hand in hand, amplifying the harmful effects of one another.
-As your reputation is being damaged, you are simultaneously given less opportunities to contradict the narrative being told, which eventually serves to amplify the narrative that you are lazy, not a team player or unqualified.
+As your reputation is being torn down, your opportunities to contradict the false narrative are removed.
+These things then combine to reinforce the false narrative repeated by the discriminator.

 What to do if this is happening to you?